revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/HTML-CSS/HTML Introduction.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-HTML5 drag-and-drop uses the DOM event model and drag events inherited from mouse events.
-A typical drag operation begins when a user selects a draggable element, drags the element to a droppable element, and then releases the dragged element.
+HTML5 introduced the Drag and Drop API, which allows you to implement drag and drop functionality between elements on a web page.
+This API includes events such as `dragstart`, `dragenter`, `dragover`, `dragleave`, and `drop` that you can handle with JavaScript to define the behavior of draggable and droppable elements.

 **Example**
 ```HTML